Skip to main content

 College Choice & Reallocation

-30 colleges offer this subject. nearly one fifth of applicants submit an open application. around one third of successful applicants receive an offer from a college they did not specify of places come through the pool.
+30 colleges offer this subject.
+Nearly one fifth of applicants submit an open application.
+Around one third of successful applicants receive an offer from a college they did not specify of places come through the pool.

 Applicants may choose a college or make an open application; nearly one fifth make open applications.